Karol Nawrocki: Second round of the presidential election

-Throughout the second round, Nawrocki encountered a set of new controversies involving his personal life, beginning with the revelation that he had previously participated in a 70 vs 70 football hooligans' fight (ustawka) between fans of Lechia Gdańsk and Lech Poznań.
+Throughout the second round, Nawrocki encountered a set of new incidents involving his personal life, beginning with the revelation that he had previously participated in a 70 vs 70 football hooligans' fight (ustawka) between fans of Lechia Gdańsk and Lech Poznań.
 Facing criticism, he said that Prime Minister Tusk likewise participated in football hooliganism in his youth, and called the fights "noble battles".
 It also came to light that Nawrocki had Chelsea and Lechia Gdańsk tattoos on his torso.
-Further controversies about Nawrocki's personal background emerged due to allegations of him having worked as a bodyguard for prostitutes at the five-star Grand Hotel in Sopot in his youth and using a nicotine pouch while on air during a presidential debate, which raised concerns about a possible nicotine addiction.
+There were allegations of him having worked as a bodyguard for sex workers at the five-star Grand Hotel in Sopot in his youth and using a nicotine pouch while on air during a presidential debate, which raised concerns about a possible nicotine addiction.